Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Global analysis of reactively-coupled Mott memristors: 2D relaxation oscillator

+The third condition (genericity condition) is about the first Poincar\'e-Lyapunov constant $L_1(\mu_0)$, which is the coefficient of cubic terms if the system is transferred to the normal form.
+If $L_1(\mu_0)\neq0$, then a surface of periodic solutions exists in the center manifold.
+Approximated to the second order, this surface is a paraboloid tangent to the eigenspace associated with $\lambda_\pm(\mu_0)$.
+The region for periodic solutions to appear (either as $\mu$ moves into $\mu<\mu_0$ or into $\mu>\mu_0$) as well as the stability of periodic solutions are determined by the signs of $L_1(\mu_0)$ and $d$~\cite{Marsden76}.
+For the case of $d>0$ that is relevant to our example, if $L_1(\mu_0)<0$, then Hopf bifurcation is supercritical, i.e., a stable limit cycle bifurcates from an unstable fixed point into the region $\mu>\mu_0$.
+If $L_1(\mu_0)>0$, then Hopf bifurcation is subcritical, i.e., an unstable limit cycle bifurcates from a stable fixed point into the region $\mu<\mu_0$.

-For the sake of brevity, we leave behind derivation of the normal form equations for a Mott memristor PA oscillator and calculation of its cubit coefficient $a$, and only examine if it satisfies non-hyperbolicity and transverdality conditions.
-Figure \ref{Fig27_HopfBifTheorem}(a) shows the complex-plane loci of the pair of simple, conjugate eigenvalues $\lambda_\pm(R_\text{s})$ for the Jacobian of the model VO$_2$ Mott memristor PA oscillator that has been analyzed by the tr-det plane method (see figure \ref{Fig22_VO2PA_tr-det}).
-Fixing $C_\text{p}$, $V_\text{dc}$ and increasing the bifurcation parameter $R_\text{s}$, the fixed point of the linearized system evolves from a stable spiral (Re$(\lambda_\pm)<0$), to a non-hyperboic center (Re$(\lambda_\pm)=0$) at $R_\text{s}^*=3359.5$~$\Omega$, then an unstable spiral (Re$(\lambda_\pm)>0$).
+Calculation of $L_1(\mu_0)$ can be a substantial effort, as it involves the second and third order derivatives of the system about the bifurcation point.
+For the sake of brevity, we leave aside the derivation of the first Poincar\'e-Lyapunov constant $L_1(\mu_0)$ for a Mott memristor PA oscillator, and only examine if it satisfies the non-hyperbolicity and transversality conditions.
+Figure~\ref{Fig28_HopfBifTheorem}(a) shows the complex-plane loci of the pair of simple, conjugate eigenvalues $\lambda_\pm(R_\text{s})$, calculated by equation~(\ref{eqn68}) for the Jacobian of the midsize VO$_2$ Mott memristor PA oscillator that has been analyzed by the tr-det plane method (see figure~(\ref{Fig23_VO2PA_tr-det})).
+Fixing $C_\text{p}$, $V_\text{dc}$ and increasing the bifurcation parameter $R_\text{s}$, the fixed point of the linearized system evolves from a stable spiral (Re$(\lambda_\pm)<0$), to a non-hyperboic center (Re$(\lambda_\pm)=0$) at $R_\text{s}^*=3359.5$~$\Omega$, and then to an unstable spiral (Re$(\lambda_\pm)>0$).
 At $R_\text{s}=R_\text{s}^*$, the system satisfies the non-hyperbolicity condition for a Hopf bifurcation.
-Figure \ref{Fig27_HopfBifTheorem}(b) plots $d\textrm{Re}(\lambda_\pm)/dR_\text{s}$ vs.~$R_\text{s}$ calculated from $\lambda_\pm(R_\text{s})$, which shows that the derivative of the real part of eigenvalues with respect to the bifurcation parameter $R_\text{s}$ is finite and positive at the non-hyperbolic center ($R_\text{s} = R_\text{s}^*$) and its nearby region.
+Figure \ref{Fig28_HopfBifTheorem}(b) plots $d\textrm{Re}(\lambda_\pm)/dR_\text{s}$ vs.~$R_\text{s}$ calculated from $\lambda_\pm(R_\text{s})$, which shows that the derivative of the real part of eigenvalues with respect to the bifurcation parameter $R_\text{s}$ is finite and positive at the non-hyperbolic center ($R_\text{s} = R_\text{s}^*$) and its nearby region.
 Thus the transversality condition for a Hopf bifurcation is also satisfied.